How Much Does a Lift Recliner Chair Cost?

 Injury in Canada is a Serious Public Health Concern

-Many seniors desire “aging in place” and choose to design a home that will adapt as their needs change.
+Many seniors desire “ageing in place” and choose to design a home that will adapt as their needs change.
 It is not only about staying in your own home as long as you can but creating a space that is safe, secure, comfortable and user friendly.

 Falls remain the leading cause of injury-related hospitalizations among Canadian seniors.
 A report from the Public Health Agency of Canada estimated that between 20 to 30 percent of Canadians aged 65+ fall each year.
 Furniture or rising from furniture accounts for 5% of all fall-related injuries while walking on a surface other than snow and ice was stated most often at 45 percent.